 - Use care in dealing with emails.
 If you receive an email from someone you don’t know with a link or attachment, don’t click on it without verifying that it’s legitimate.
 And never provide important private information like your username, passwords, bank accounts, pin numbers or other items that might allow criminals to take advantage of you.

 Cyber-security is a top priority at Edina Realty.
+Edina Realty has implemented many security procedures to prevent criminals from getting access to our systems and your information.
 We are constantly evolving to meet the threats of these cyber-criminals as they become more sophisticated.

 The Edina Realty Legal Department serves as in-house counsel for Edina Realty and does not represent private clients.
 This insight is not intended to provide legal advice.